-The launch angle and spin rate of this shaft are on the lower-to-middle side of the spectrum.
-This shaft uses NexGen Micro Laminate Technology, which is designed to improve the feel and responsiveness of the shaft by blending two different carbon fibers.
+The launch angle and spin rate of this shaft are on the lower-to-middle side of the spectrum because of NexGen Micro Laminate Technology Aldila created this technology to improve the feel and responsiveness of the shaft by blending two different carbon fibers.

 The Synergy may be a good fit for golfers looking for their shaft to provide a slightly lower launch and a low-to-mid spin.